dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 ---

-## Hub and workers: spreading the write load

 The application here is a small metering system.
 The hub holds `plans`, `prices` and `customers`.
 Each customer is assigned to a worker (`customers.worker_id`), and that worker records the customer's usage events.